Police Academy: Mission to Moscow

 Police Academy: Mission to Moscow is a 1994 American action comedy film starring George Gaynes, Michael Winslow, David Graf, and Claire Forlani (in her feature film debut).
-It is the seventh and final installment in the Police Academy franchise to date, and sequel to Police Academy 6: City Under Siege.
 The film was directed by Alan Metter and written by Randolph Davis and Michele S. Chodos.
-George Gaynes, Michael Winslow, and David Graf were the only three cast members to appear in all seven films.
+The seventh installment in the Police Academy franchise, sequel to Police Academy 6: City Under Siege, cast members Gaynes, Winslow, and Graf appear in all seven films.

 Plot

-Russian mafia boss Konstantine Konali (Ron Perlman) is laundering money under the guise of a legitimate business.
-A highly addictive video game that allows him to bring down almost any security system controlled by a computer on which the game has been played, with a string of major robberies as the result.
+Russian mafia boss Konstantine Konali (Ron Perlman) is laundering money under the guise of a legitimate business: a highly addictive video game that allows him to bring down almost any security system controlled by a computer on which the game has been played, with a string of major robberies as the result.

 Desperate to apprehend Konali, Russian Commandant Alexandrei Nikolaivich Rakov (Christopher Lee) sends for help from America.
 Rakov decides to bring in someone he met at a police convention, Commandant Eric Lassard (George Gaynes).

 Lassard briefs his team about the mission in Russia, then they head to Moscow.
 Along with Lassard in Moscow are Sergeant Larvell Jones (Michael Winslow), Sergeant Eugene Tackleberry (David Graf), Captain Debbie Callahan (Leslie Easterbrook), Cadet Kyle Connors (Charlie Schlatter), and Captain Thaddeus Harris (G. W. Bailey).

 As they plan to capture Konali, he has devised a new scheme: to create an even more addictive version of the game, which can bring down any computer security system in the world, including the systems that protect the databases which belong to world powers.